Icinga/icinga2/doc/17-language-reference.md

 the value of the `key` iterator.
 The prefix string can be omitted if not required.

-The `key` and `value` variables can be used for object attribute assignment, e.g. for setting the `check_command` attribute or custom attributes as command parameters.
+The `key` and `value` variables can be used for object attribute assignment, e.g. for setting the `check_command` attribute or custom variables as command parameters.

 `apply for` rules are first evaluated against all objects matching the `for loop` list and afterwards the `assign where` and `ignore where` conditions are evaluated.